The Ōtorohanga District is currently governed by a Council comprising of a Mayor and 7 Councillors.

-The mayor is elected by all of the ratepayers of the District, and the 7 Councillors are elected by the ratepayers within 6 defined ward areas within the District.
+The mayor is elected by all of the residents of the District, and the 7 Councillors are elected by the ratepayers within 6 defined ward areas within the District.

 Community Boards are sufficiently distinct from the rest of the District and provide a separate layer of representation.